microfaune/microfaune/readme.md

 # Wazo Data

 Wazo Data are data from recordings in Cité Universitaire in Paris.
-All data is not yet accessible (but will be soon).
-As for now, around 5h of data is available to kick start the project.
+All data is not yet accessible but will be soon.